Risto Raunio

 I am in love with cold and harsh conditions.
 As I explore these environments, I am continually amazed by how wild and untamed nature thrives in such severe yet stunning landscapes, and by the extreme conditions under which new generations of life are born.
 Over the years, it has also become clear that my areas of interest—south of the southern polar circle and north of the northern polar circle—are precisely those fragile regions where climate change is causing the most severe damage.
 This destruction affects all species, and not all will adapt in time before becoming extinct.
 I realized that high-quality photographs from these areas are not abundant, so I decided to focus on them.
 Thus, many of my available images can be associated with the term 'climate change.'

-From the perspective of impact through photography, I have observed that images of Arctic and Antarctic nature are among the most downloaded globally from various stock photo libraries.
-This trend is also on the rise, suggesting that the increasing download rates may reflect growing human concern for the existence of glacier regions and the ecosystems dependent on them.
-When even a single one of my over 2,000 purchased images helps people realize the catastrophe we are on the brink of, my work as a documenter of Arctic and Antarctic nature has not been in vain.
+From the point of view of influencing with photography, I have noticed that the most uploaded images of my images in various photo banks worldwide are those of Arctic and Antarctic nature.
+The trend is also upwards, so perhaps it is safe to conclude that the increase in uploads heralds a growing concern of humanity for glacial areas and the existence of the wildlife that depends on them.
+When one of my more than 2,500 purchased images wakes people up to the catastrophe we live on the brink of, my work as a documenter of Arctic and Antarctic nature has not been in vain.

 Many of my images have also achieved success in various significant national and international photography competitions, from finalist positions to top medals.